Why attend an open day?

 What to expect at our open day?

-When you book for an open day, you’ll be asked to select a presentation time for our Discover Norland presentation.
-This presentation provides you with a comprehensive overview of our training, the Norland Nanny career, application process, student finance and more.
-It’s led by senior members of staff who are joined by a current student and a Norlander to share their experiences.
+If you choose the BA (Hons) degree and diploma, you’ll then be asked to select a time for our Discover Norland presentation.
+This session gives a comprehensive overview of our training, the Norland Nanny career, the application process, student finance and more.
+It’s led by senior members of staff and joined by a current student and a Norlander who share their experiences.

 After completing the form, you’ll receive an email confirming we’ve received your booking.
 You’ll receive emails running up to the event with exciting announcements and information to help you plan your visit.